Shivanshvyas1729/pydantic_notes/fastapi.md

 ```

 ### 5. One exercise
-**Exercise**: Create a GET endpoint `/orders` accepting optional `status` (string), `skip` (int default 0), and `limit` (int default 20) query parameters.
+**Exercise**: Create a GET endpoint `/search` that accepts an optional `q` string, `skip` (default 0), and `limit` (default 20, max 50).

 ### 6. One common mistake
-Confusing path parameters and query parameters by forgetting to include the parameter variable in the route's path string decorator.
+Confusing path parameters and query parameters by omitting the variable from the `{path}` string pattern.

 ### 7. One best practice
-Use `Query()` to set explicit constraints (`min_length`, `max_length`, `regex`, `ge`, `le`) to protect database queries from invalid inputs.
+Use `Query()` to set strict constraints (`min_length`, `max_length`, `ge`, `le`) to protect database queries from invalid client inputs.

 ---

-## 6. Request Body & Pydantic Data Models
+## 6. Request Body & Pydantic Validation Models

 ### 1. What it is
-Parsing, deserializing, and validating JSON payloads sent in the HTTP request body using **Pydantic** schema models (`BaseModel`).
+Parsing, validating, and deserializing JSON payloads sent in HTTP POST/PUT/PATCH request bodies using **Pydantic** `BaseModel` classes.

 ### 2. Why it exists
-Eliminates manual `request.get_json()` extraction and boilerplate validation code.
-Pydantic guarantees that data inside the view function strictly matches the declared schema types.
+Eliminates manual JSON payload extraction and validation checks.
+Pydantic guarantees that data arriving inside the view function strictly matches the declared schema types.

 ### 3. How it works
-FastAPI reads the HTTP request stream, parses JSON bytes into a dict, passes it to the specified Pydantic `BaseModel` class for attribute parsing and constraint checking, and injects the validated model instance into the view handler parameter.
+FastAPI reads the HTTP request stream, parses JSON bytes into a dict, passes it to the specified Pydantic `BaseModel` class for validation, and injects the instantiated model object into the view parameter.

 ### 4. Minimal example
 ```python